 - 1. Economic opportunity through improved access to broadband, computers, and digital navigator assistance in support of business retention, expansion, recruitment, entrepreneurship, access to banking services, and workforce development for high-demand occupations. - 2.
 Educational opportunity through improved digital access and skills for learners of all ages, from expectant parents to seniors.
 This involves enhancing digital pedagogy to meet the needs of diverse learners-including K12, afterschool, adult education, and postsecondary learners-while also addressing challenges like device addiction and cyberbullying. - 3.
 Healthcare strategies that aim to leverage digital access and skills to expand access to telehealth and teletherapy resources. - 4.
 Civic engagement efforts focus on enhancing community participation and civics education in schools, while addressing social isolation that may accompany increased digital access. - 5.
-Housing security initiatives focus on improving digital access to human services for individuals and families experiencing housing insecurity, including those in public housing.
+Delivery of other essential services encompasses a host of initiatives that focus on improving digital access to human services for individuals and families.